Jiří Veselý

-Jiří Veselý (/cs/; born 10 July 1993) is a Czech professional tennis player.
+Jiří Veselý (/cs/; born 10 July 1993) is a Czech inactive professional tennis player.
 He reached a career-high singles ranking of world No. 35 on 27 April 2015.

-Veselý is perhaps best known for being one of the two players to have defeated Novak Djokovic multiple times with no losses throughout his career (along with Marat Safin).
+Veselý is best known for being one of the two players to have defeated Novak Djokovic multiple times with no losses throughout his career (along with Marat Safin).

-Youth career
+Career

+2009–2011: Juniors

 Veselý reached the No. 1 junior combined world ranking in January 2011, compiling a singles win–loss record of 125–45.

-Professional career

 2012–2015: Grand Slam debut, first singles and doubles titles, Top 35

 Veselý made his Davis Cup debut for Czech Republic in February 2013, and to date has nine singles titles on the ITF Futures circuit to his name and three Challengers.

+Veselý qualified into the 2013 French Open for his first appearance into the main draw of a Grand Slam.
+Vesely was, at the time, the youngest player in the world's top 100 at 20 years and 3 months old.
+In 2014, Veselý reached the third round of the 2013 BNP Paribas Open where he lost to Andy Murray in three sets.

+Veselý won his first Grand Slam match at the 2014 French Open, then the following month reached the third round of a Major for the first time in his career at the 2014 Wimbledon Championships as a wildcard.
+He beat Gaël Monfils in five sets in the second round, before being defeated by fellow wildcard Nick Kyrgios in four sets.
+He also won his first ATP doubles title at the 2014 Kremlin Cup with countryman František Čermák.

+Veselý reached two singles finals at ATP World Tour, winning his first title at the 2015 Heineken Open in Auckland, after defeating Adrian Mannarino.

+He reached the third round of a Major for the second time in his career at the 2015 Us Open and first at this Major, with a victory over Ivo Karlović.